 The Importance of Election Security

-• Protecting voter registration systems
+• Protecting voter registration databases against unauthorized access and data breaches

-• Securing voting machines
+• Securing electronic voting machines and ballot scanners from tampering

 How Security Measures Influence Voter Confidence